daniel-leinweber/german-concertina-notes/README.md

 **Please note:** In german music theory the notes are A **H** C D E F G. So you might find explanations for the german concertina using an H instead of B.

-## Planned features
-I will add the chord builder from the Windows tool, so that it is possible to easily find the positions to build a chord (Major, Minor, Deminished) by choosing the base note.
+### Building chords
+In order to find the positions for possible chords, you can drag the root to the position of the desired root note.
+To form the triad you will have to play the root note, the third and fifth note.
+You may discover that it is not always possible to form the triad.

+**Note:** m3 = Minor 3rd, M3 = Major 3rd